What happens to all those plastic bottles you recycle?

-The next step: separating the bottles from the bottle caps that typically are made of polypropylene and can be recycled separately.
-But if you’re imagining hundreds of workers endlessly unscrewing caps from bottles, don’t worry—there’s a much more efficient method.
-First, the bottles and caps are ground into small flakes that are placed in a large tank of water.
-Since PET and polypropylene have different densities, the bottle flakes sink in water while the cap flakes float.
-This makes it possible to separate the two plastics for recycling.
+Since bottle caps are typically made with polypropylene (PP, #5) plastic, the varying types of plastic must be separated.
+Don’t worry, there are not rows of workers continuously unscrewing caps from bottles—there’s a much more efficient method.
+For example, the PET bottles and their caps are chopped into small flakes and placed in a large tank of water.
+Since PET and polypropylene have different densities, the bottle flakes sink in water while the cap flakes float, which separates them for recycling.

-If the recycled PET is going to be made into fabric, the pellets will be melted down and pushed through an extruder once again – but this time the strands will be stretched into a very fine, soft thread (fiber).
-This thread then can be woven into versatile fabrics that you’d never guess were made from recycled plastic bottles.
+Did you know that everyday PET plastic bottles can be recycled into soft, comfortable fabric for clothing or upholstery?
+If that’s the plan, the recycled pellets will be heated and spun into a very fine, soft thread (fiber).
+This thread then can be woven into versatile fabrics that you’d never guess were made from your old plastic sports drink bottle.

 The demand for recycled plastics is growing—so keep recycling!
 Americans recycled more than 6 billion pounds of plastic in 2014.
 Do your part to help the environment by recycling everything you can—and encouraging your friends and family to do the same.